-Go one step further and choose an AI-powered email automation tool such as BQool BigCRM (formerly Feedback Central) that will contact your customer at the right time, with the right messaging to encourage them to open the email and leave a review.
+Go one step further and choose an AI-powered email automation tool that will contact your customer at the right time, with the right messaging to encourage them to open the email and leave a review.
 Job done!

 Another great way to build brand awareness and remind customers to leave a review is to be active on social media.
 Regularly posting on Instagram, Facebook and Twitter not only remarkets your products but will also give customers a gentle reminder that they’ve yet to review the last item they bought from you.

 They’re not sure how or where to leave a review

 It can be difficult to imagine that, in 2019, some customers are still struggling to navigate their way around the world wide web.
 But this is particularly pertinent for the older generation, so make sure your communications are concise, on time and are clearly signposted with links in all the right places.

 When you’re inviting a customer to leave a review, include a hyperlink in the body text and then a great big ‘leave a review’ button underneath it.
 Follow web usability best practice, so ensure the button looks like a button and don’t be tempted to create any fancy designs to entice the reader.